- How can I prevent nappy rash occurring?

 What is Sudocrem?

-Sudocrem has been mum’s simple effective ally for over 80 years.
-We’re the market leaders in helping to soothe sore skin and treat nappy rash, Sudocrem products are used by millions of healthcare professionals, mums and dads everywhere.
+Sudocrem has been parent’s simple effective ally for over 80 years.
+We’re the market leaders* in treating nappy rash by helping soothe sore, inflamed skin

 Sudocrem is clinically proven to soothe, heal and protect your baby’s delicate skin and works in three simple ways: